 A very short distance past this rise in the path, is a footpath sign-post on your left, pointing to, among other nearby locations, Hampsfell Hospice.
 Take this path to the right, but we are then going to bear left as we climb, as Hampsfell Hospice is now "so last year, Darling" to our recently expanded outlook on all things Hampsfield Fell.

-Don't forget to look behind as you climb the fell, because into view (shown below) will gradually come Arnside, Silverdale, and the aptly named Arnside & Silverdale Area of Outstanding Natural Beauty, topped by the Arnside Knott...
+As you approach the mini-cliff pavement edge at the top of the fell, bear left in front of it and climb the pavement at a very obviously well-used point to the left of the main edge-line, heading further upwards in a south-westerly direction.
+Don't forget to look behind as you climb the fell, because into view (shown below) will gradually come Arnside, Silverdale, and the aptly named Arnside & Silverdale Area of Outstanding Natural Beauty, topped by the prominent big lumpy thing on top known as Arnside Knott...

-Near the top of the hill that you should now be climbing in a south-westerly direction, is a standard Cumbrian dry-stone wall that you need to cross.
-Look for a four-foot post with a way-marker on it, next to the wall.
+Near the top of the hill that you should now be climbing in a south-westerly direction, tracking in from your left, is a standard Cumbrian dry-stone wall that you need to cross.
+Look carefully for a four-foot post with a way-marker on it, close to the wall.
 As you get nearer to it, you should see the stones of a stone-step stile which will enable you to get to the other side without the need for a pole-vaulting pole.
 If you have just carted a pole-vaulting pole with you for the last three miles because you didn't know about the steps, more fool you for not reading these notes before you left home!

 Once over the wall, carry on heading south-west along any path (or not) that looks like it goes in the right direction i.e. south-west.
 The footpath shown on the OS map does not match-up with any path exactly, but even though you are currently on private land, the whole Longlands Allotment appears to be treated by the owners as if it were open land.
 Ignore the hospice on your right and head for where the limestone pavement edge meets the wall ahead of you.
 Just downhill to the right from this is another set of stone steps, which you should now cross (shown below).